 The Bottom Line#

 Grammarly is the most practical AI writing assistant for professionals who write across many platforms daily.
 It works inside Gmail, Google Docs, Slack, LinkedIn, WordPress, and over a million other apps and websites, catching errors and improving clarity without requiring you to copy-paste text into a separate tool.
-After using it for over two years, we find its real value is not grammar checking (most writers catch obvious errors) but the tone adjustments, full-sentence rewrites, and clarity suggestions that make communication more effective.
+Based on our analysis, its real value is not grammar checking (most writers catch obvious errors) but the tone adjustments, full-sentence rewrites, and clarity suggestions that make communication more effective.
 The Pro plan at $12/month (annual) adds generative AI with 2,000 prompts/month, a plagiarism checker, and advanced tone detection.
 For anyone who writes professionally in English, the friction reduction alone justifies the cost.

 Key Facts#